Hedge Trimming and Garden Maintenance

 Strongly recommended for at least one team member.
 Essential given injury risks (flying debris eye injury, heat stress, bleeding control).
 Current certificate required.
 Typical duration 1 day.

+RIIWHS204E - Work safely at heights.
 Recommended for any worker using ladders (hedge height >2m).
-Covers ladder selection, positioning, stability, fall prevention, and 3-point contact technique.
+Covers ladder selection per AS 1892.5:2020, positioning, stability, fall prevention, and 3-point contact technique.
 Typical duration 1-2 hours.
-Can be in-house training.
+Can be in-house training where work is below the WHS Reg 291 high-risk threshold (2m fall).

 Emergency Procedures